 Learning to use the relatively complex program Axure, in-situ;

-- the clickable prototype included implementation of relatively complex logical processes and multi-layered hierarchical structures
+Building a clickable prototype with complex logical processes and multi-layered hierarchical structures and navigation

-I was the main designer for the structure, UI and deliverables (wireframe and clickable prototype).
-I worked in tandem with an experienced Art Director.
+I was the main designer developing the navigation, UI, wireframes and a final clickable, interactive prototype.
+I worked in tandem with an Art Director.

-The wireframe development helped me get a sense for the necessary elements that would tie the creation together.
-Throwing it all into Axure, I was able to refine the process flow as I built out the logic for the UI.
+Once I had a good sense of the all necessary page functions, I threw it all into Axure and was able to refine the process flow as I built the logic for the clickable interface.

-Implementing persistent, hierarchical navigation menus, I began to create a flow for the user that would allow them to easily follow the process for creating individualized tests for their clients.
+Implementing persistent, hierarchical navigation menus, I began to create a flow that would allow the user to easily understand how to create specific, personalized tests for their clients.

-The final clickable prototype showcased an amazing spectrum of customizability, including functional mathematical coordinates, various collapsible accordion options, and a master slide-in menu for easy universal navigation.
-I also built a replication of the mockup, allowing the user to preview their creation at any time.
+The final clickable prototype showcased a full spectrum of customization, including functional mathematical coordinates, various interactive, highly customizable options and components, along with a master slide out side-menu for easy global navigation.
+I also created a lo-fi mockup, to help the user see their end product.

-This project offered me a great opportunity to dive in and untangle some rich levels of complexity, all while learning the intricate and logical language of Axure.
+This project offered me a great opportunity to gain valuable experience and exposure to some rich levels of complexity, including the power of Axure.

 Upon completion, I had:

-- acquired a fluency with the complex logic processes and functions of Axure
+acquired a fluency with the complexities of Axure;

-- Finish the full interactive clickability of the prototype in Axure
+Finish the fully interactive clickability of the prototype in Axure;